 The multidisciplinary Global Breadfruit team assists farmers, aid workers and other interested parties in the development of integrated agricultural systems based on the cultivation of breadfruit.

 Hunger Relief International (HRI) is a Christian relief and development organization working in partnership with local communities to alleviate the impact of hunger on the lives of malnourished children and their families as a first step in a long-term strategy to achieve family and community self-sufficiency.

 The Jamaican Ministry of Agriculture partners with TTFF to distribute and supervise planting of TTFF trees throughout Jamaica.
-Paul Virtue, TTFF Executive Director, works closely with the Ministry to execute this initiative.
+Paul Virtue, late TTFF Executive Director, worked closely with the Ministry to execute this initiative.

 Jeffrey Town Farmers Association (JTFA) seeks to improve the livelihoods of its members and wider community alike through a dedicated effort toward sustainable economic and environmental advancement.
 JTFA is a strong, vibrant association that specifically works toward making farming a profitable occupation to create economically secure communities.
 Listen to JTFA’s radio station: Jet 88.7 FM